top of page

 📊 The Real Problem in the Indian Diet (Based on ICMR Findings)

-• The rest from fats often hidden in tadka, snacks, fried items, bakery foods
+• The rest comes from fats, often hidden in tadka, snacks, fried items, and bakery foods.

 ❌ Too much rice, roti, poha, upma, idli, dosa